Due to the Raspberry Pi’s size and the necessary accessories, TorBox is very easy to use on the road.

 - A low power consumption USB WiFi adapter

-- Two USB Type A to Micro-A cable (depending of your need)
+- An USB Type-A to Micro-A cable (depending on your need)

-- SD cards and SD card adapter (depending of your need)
+- SD cards and SD card adapter (depending on your need)

 - The box shown in the image was purchased from Ikea (here and here).